-3 - Setting the Line Number Marker
+4 - Setting the Line Number Marker

 If the magnetometer is not in Automatic Mode (collecting measurements as a base-station instrument) then it is in Survey Mode.
 In Survey Mode you are provided with a means of designating the current survey line with a line number that will be stored in console memory.
 Each measurement that you acquire in Survey Mode will be designated by its line and station number.
-(See Magnetic Surveying, in the depressed.
-When in Automatic Mode, the three-digit number appearing when \boxed{TIME} is depressed is the Julian day of the year.
+(See Magnetic Surveying, in the

 Field Operation chapter for further details).
-When in Survey Mode, a three-digit number indicating the line number appears in the STATION/DAY display when the TIME key is
+The three-digit number indicating the line number appears in the STATION/DAY display when the TIME key is depressed.
+When in Automatic Mode, the three-digit number appearing when TIME is depressed is the Julian day of the year.

 In Survey Mode both the current line number setting and the Julian day are recorded for each reading taken, although both are not available for viewing on the displays.
-Nevertheless, the G-856AX data file contains both of these items and the measurement value.
+Nevertheless, the G-857 data file contains both of these items and the measurement value.
 That is, the line number, the time and Julian day, the field reading, and the station number are all retained in the console memory.